ReactiveBayes/GraphPPL.jl/docs/src/user-guide.md

 end
 ```

-Model parameters are optional and may be omitted:
+Model options are optional and may be omitted:

 ```julia
 @model function model_name(model_arguments...)